fgpv-vpgf/rcs/docs/admin/configuration.rst

     Number of backups (rotated log files) to keep LOG_ROTATE_BYTES
-    Size in bytes at which logs should be rotated URL_PREFIX
+    Size in bytes at which logs should be rotated ACCESS_LOG
+    Name of the access log file, if not present access requests will not be logged URL_PREFIX
     A general prefix for the application, useful if you want to have side by side installs of RCS.
 It should include an opening / (e.g. ``/rcs_ecdmp``).